LLLegend/Gas-Fee-Calculation/README.md

 # Gas-Fee-Calculation
 ## Project Architecture
 ### Overview
 This project is for Tokka Labs Software Engineering Challenge.
-The system contains two main parts:
+The system contains three main parts:
 1. Real-time WETH-USDC Uniswap pool transaction monitor.
 2. Backend Service for querying history WETH-USDC Uniswap pool transactions.
+3. Database

 This project used Python3 as programming language, MySQL as database, Flask for providing endpoint services, Docker-Compose for project set-up.